entrepeneur4lyf/phpHybridrag/README.md

 # HybridRAG

-HybridRAG is a PHP library that implements a Hybrid Retrieval-Augmented Generation system, combining vector-based and graph-based approaches for improved information retrieval and answer generation.
+HybridRAG is a PHP library that implements a Hybrid Retrieval-Augmented Generation system (https://arxiv.org/abs/2408.04948), combining vector-based and graph-based approaches for improved information retrieval and answer generation.

 ## Table of Contents